majidaldo/personal-compute-cloud/README.md

 - global network addressing of docker containers across clouds (thanks to weave)
 - private docker registry accessible on all compute hosts (started on boot)
 - automatic building of Dockerfiles and pushing them to the registry (on boot)
 - global NFS fileshare .. no messing with sending and receiving files
+- docker images persist over instantiations of the controller machine
+- the same (ansible) compute provisioning script applies to all compute providers

-- docker images persist over instantiations of the controller machine small print: globally accessible services have not been tested. but the configuration is there for it to happen.
+small print: claims of globally accessible services have not been tested. but the configuration is there for it to happen.

 ## How it Works